xieyizheng/DeepShapeMatchingKit/README.md

 </p>

-This codebase provides a collection of deep shape matching methods with a few contributions to improve efficiency, understanding, and evaluation, including a **33× faster batched functional map solver**.
+DeepShapeMatchingKit provides a collection of deep shape matching methods with a few contributions to improve efficiency, understanding, and evaluation, including a **33× faster batched functional map solver**.
 More details are described in our [paper]().

 This codebase is based on [ULRSSM](https://github.com/dongliangcao/Unsupervised-Learning-of-Robust-Spectral-Shape-Matching/) and includes implementations of: